Shreya-arun24/Shreya-arun24/README.md

 ### Movie Reccemendation System
 A project that reccemends movies by finding similar users.

-### Snake Game
-A simple snake game made mainly using javascript.

 ## Learning Journey

 Currently, I'm delving deeper into: